Amincsed26/Amincsed26/Readme.md

 ### 2. Parking Lot Management System (Spring Boot, React) | 2024 - 2025
 Developed a system for parking spot reservations, including real-time availability updates and dynamic pricing.
 Features include IoT sensor simulation, role-based access (for drivers, managers, and administrators), and transaction consistency.

-### 3. Connect Four Engine (Flask) | 2024
-Built a Connect 4 game with a GUI that features Human vs. AI mode using Minimax and Alpha-Beta Pruning.
-It includes tree rendering to display the Minimax tree for each move.

-### 4. Feedify (Spring Boot, React) | 2024 - 2025
-Developed a social media app where users can customize their feed by selecting topics of interest.
-The project followed an Agile methodology to ensure iterative progress.

-### 5. Paint (Spring Boot, Vue.js) | 2023 - 2024
-Created a web-based drawing application with a responsive canvas, customizable tools, and file management features, allowing users to save, load, and manage their artwork.

-### 6. Eight Puzzle (Python, PyQt5) | 2023 - 2024
-Developed an Eight-Puzzle game with AI algorithms like BFS, DFS, A*, and IDS to solve puzzles by arranging tiles in a specific order.

-### 7. Email Application (Spring Boot, Vue.js) | 2023 - 2024
-Built a modern email app with secure user authentication, the ability to send, receive, and manage emails with attachments, and advanced email search and filtering options.

-### 8. Shell (C) | 2024
-Developed a basic shell program with command execution, file management (create, delete, list), directory navigation, and support for environment variables.

----

 ## Certifications